top of page

 Apostle to the Apostles

-The emphasis on Mary Magdalene as the "apostle to the apostles" and a dramatic witness is far from contemporary.
-In Jewish tradition, extending to the Law of Moses, only a man could be a valid witness in all legal or sociopolitical matters.
-This legal code also required a minimum of two witnesses (see Deut.
+Mary Magdalene's role as the "apostle to the apostles" and a dramatic witness was unprecedented in her time.
+In Jewish tradition, grounded in the Law of Moses, only a man could serve as a valid witness in legal or sociopolitical matters, and the law required at least two witnesses (Deut.
 19:15; Matt.
 18:16; John 8:17).
-In everyday life, Jewish culture did not value a woman's testimony.
-For example, when the Samaritan woman told her neighbors about Jesus' interaction with her, they said, "We no longer believe just because of what you said; now we have heard for ourselves, and we know that this man really is the Savior of the world" (John 4:42).
-However, Mary's witness about the resurrection had legal implications, considering Pilate was the one who sentenced Jesus to death.
-At the end of his gospel account, John wrote about Mary as a proclaimer of the gospel when the Lord told her, "I am ascending to my Father and your Father, to my God and your God" (John 20:17) and when she dutifully told the disciples, "I have seen the Lord!" (v.
-18).
-The Greek verb legō (G3004) implies a sense of command and finality, the one Jesus used when he directed Mary: "Go instead to my brothers."
-Hence, Mary Magdalene received the title "apostle to the apostles" because she was the first to proclaim the good news of Jesus' resurrection.
+Jewish culture generally did not value a woman's testimony.
+For example, when the Samaritan woman told her neighbors about Jesus, they responded, "We no longer believe just because of what you said; now we have heard for ourselves, and we know that this man is the Savior of the world" (John 4:42).

 Courtesy of www.LumoProject.com